jandejongh/pa3gyf-gpsdocxo/README.md

 Currently, my interest has somewhat shifted towards the accuracy of power reading of my equipment, so I do not expect updates soon.

-However, it is still on my wishlist to use and ADC with higher resolution and accuracy than the Arduino 10-bit circuits.
-Also, I want to study the locked status of the PLL by simply counting the pulses on both inputs over varying intervals, in order to more accurately quantify the PLL locked status (e.g., 10-4 over the last second, 10-6 over the past 10 minutes, 10-7 over the past hour, etc.).
+However, it is still on my wishlist to use an ADC with higher resolution and accuracy than the Arduino 10-bit circuits in order to assess PLL lock status.
+Also, I want to study the PLL status by simply counting the pulses on both inputs over varying intervals, in order to more accurately quantify the PLL locked status (e.g., 10-4 over the last second, 10-6 over the past 10 minutes, 10-7 over the past hour, etc.).
+I would also love to improve the RS232-C circuit in such a way that it can be used directly as an input to Linux gpsd and ntp/chrony as a PPS-capable time source.
+At the present time, this does not work.
+Finally, I would love an Ethernet interface for monitoring and control of the unit.

+Unfortunately, at the present time, two hurdles would need to be taken.
+First, the availability of the required GPS receiver is (AFAICT) close to zero, and I would have to switch to 1PPS use.
+Second, the memory availability on the current Arduino models is really WAY TOO LOW.
+I almost forgot what the K symbol means in a computer-memory context.

+So, all in all, it might be better to wait for more powerful Arduino models, and perhaps think of a 1 PPS design.

+Who knows...

 ## License